-The Company will issue common shares to the Company.
+The Corporation will issue new common shares to the Subscribers from the unissued authorized capital stock.
 There are no special rights attached to the shares to be issued to the Subscribers.
 Similar to all other holder of common shares, each holder of common share shall be entitled to such dividends as may be declared by the Board and on the basis of the outstanding stock held by them.
 The Board is authorized to declare dividends which shall be declared and paid out of the Corporation's unrestricted retained earnings.
 A cash dividend declaration does not require any further approval from the stockholders.
 A stock dividend approval shall require the further approval of the stockholders representing at least 2/3 of the Corporation's outstanding capital stock.